Adam1348/MQ-Assessment/README.md

 ```
 cd my-assessment
 ```
 `etl.xml` is the main file.

 Provide database connection information in `assessment.properties`.
 There are two variables in there, `action.db` and `out.csv`. `action.db` is used to decide whether you want to initialize a database or use an existing database. `out.csv` decides export query result to a csv or not.

+`../text` is the input folder.

 Type the following command into terminal to run `etl.xml`:
 ```
 java -jar ../lib/scriptella.jar etl.xml
 ```